GCyganek/rapier-app/server/ENDPOINTS.md

 ## `load-players`

 Endpoint takes JSON string as x-www-form-urlencoded body parameter and saves given players in server.
 JSON should be an array of `Player` interface instances.
 Endpoint returns ids of successfully added players.
+Existing players are not updated.

 ### Method
 `POST`